yugabyte/yugabyte-db/docs/content/stable/deploy/public-clouds/aws/cloudformation.md

     ![Upload template](/images/deploy/aws/aws-cf-upload-template.png)

 4. Provide the required parameters.
-Each of these fields is prefilled with information from the configuration YAML file that was uploaded. `LatestAmiId` refers to the id of the machine image to use, see [Find a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html).
+Each of these fields is prefilled with information from the configuration YAML file that was uploaded. `LatestAmiId` refers to the ID of the machine image to use, see [Find a Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html).

     ![Provide Parameters](/images/deploy/aws/aws-cf-provide-parameters.png)

-5. Configure Stack options.
+5. Configure stack options.
 For more information, see [Setting AWS CloudFormation stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html).

     ![Configure options](/images/deploy/aws/aws-cf-configure-options.png)